Python library for interfacing with Cedrus XID devices, e.g. StimTracker, Riponda, RB-x40, c-pod, and Lumina.

 Sending a TTL pulse signal via the library can be done via the following methods:

 Each XID device has an internal timer.
-This timer can be reset via a USB command or automatically on the onset of a light sensor or onset of audio.
+This timer can be reset via reset_timer() or automatically on the onset of a light sensor or onset of audio.
+It's commonplace to reset the timer at the start of the experiment and/or at the onset of a simulus.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.